 the young Chardonnay vines.
 These episodes, however, have not diminished quality and, in some important ways, have helped define a unique and exciting vintage for Chardonnay in the Côte de Beaune.

-We'll be publishing our full Burgundy 2019 report on 15th November; in the meantime, follow all our coverage of the vintage here.
+Read our full Burgundy 2019 report here or follow all our coverage of the vintage here.